nhsconnect/gpconnect/pages/foundations/foundations_use_case_read_a_healthcareservice.md

 Retrieve a healthcare service by logical id.

-{% include note.html content="This interaction is currently used to retrieve healthcare services operated by the provider organisation that have been configured in order to allow searching for appointment slots by DOS service.
-For more information see [service ID filtering](appointments_serviceid_filtering.html) in the Appointment Management capability.
+{% include note.html content="This interaction is used to retrieve healthcare services that have been defined by the provider organisation to support [appointment service ID filtering](appointments_serviceid_filtering.html)." %}
-It may be generalised in future to allow healthcare services to be retreived for other purposes." %}

 ## Security ##